Donaldson-Thomas Invariants of 2-Dimensional sheaves inside threefolds and modular forms: Threefolds fibered over curves

-\begin{proof} The proof follows the same ideas as the proof of Theorem 1 in \cite{a90}.
-We compare the contributions of $B_I$ and $B_{II}$ to $DT(X;\ch_v)$ and the Noether-Lefschetz numbers.
-Suppose that $\epsilon$ is a local system giving rise to $B_I(h,\gamma)$ as above.
-We can then write where the first equality is because of \eqref{virtual}, the second equality holds by Lemma \ref{ctop}, and the last equality is due to Proposition \ref{prop:def-inv}.
+\begin{proof}[Proof of Theorem \ref{thm:main formula}] We compare the contributions of $B_I$ and $B_{II}$ to $DT(X,\ch)$ and the Noether-Lefschetz numbers.
+Using the notation above where the first equality is because of \eqref{virtual}, the second equality holds by Lemma \ref{ctop}, and the last equality is due to Proposition \ref{prop:def-inv}.